Jake BeckleyJacob Peter Beckley

 But Beckley’s ability to play every day is only part of the story of the powerful first baseman whose standards still top the record books.

-Beckley hit .301 and drove in 97 runs in 1889, then jumped to Pittsburgh of the Players League the following year, leading the league with 22 triples and driving in 120 runs.
-Beckley returned to the NL after the Players League folded following the1890 season, averaging 99 RBI and 106 runs scored with Pittsburgh during the next five seasons.
+Beckley hit .301 and drove in 97 runs in 1889, then jumped to Pittsburgh of the Players League the following year, leading the league with 22 triples and driving in 123 runs.
+Beckley returned to the NL after the Players League folded following the 1890 season, averaging 102 RBI and 106 runs scored with Pittsburgh from 1891-95.

-Beckley was traded to the Giants in 1896, but did not hit well in New York and was released in 1897.
+Beckley was traded to the Giants in 1896, but never found his footing in New York and was released in 1897.
 Given another chance by the Reds, Beckley’s batting form returned with a .345 average in 97 games in Cincinnati.
 On Sept.
 26 of that year, Beckley hit three homers in a game against St. Louis – a feat no other big leaguer matched until 1922.

-For the next six seasons, Beckley hit at least .300 five times – establishing himself as one of baseball’s best contact hitters and earning the nickname “Eagle Eye.”
+From 1899-1904, Beckley topped the .300 mark each season – establishing himself as one of baseball’s best contact hitters and earning the nickname “Eagle Eye.”
 His skills as a bunter were well known – he could drop a sacrifice with the handle of the bat, holding the thicker end – and he continued to thrive at the plate even after he was beaned by a Christy Mathewson fastball in 1901.

 Year Inducted: 1971